guneeshvats/Offline-Changepoint-Detection-in-Channel-Codes/README.md

 * **When parameters are not known**

-  1. BinSeg + Bernoulli CF
+  1. BinSeg - Search Method + Bernoulli Cost Function
-  2. PELT + Bernoulli CF
+  2. PELT + Bernoulli Cost Function

 **For PMF1–PMF2:** *(On Hold for now)*